 Price: $9.50 (for two)

-This American take on the modest Asian Dim Sum has quietly become one of Walt Disney World’s cult snacks, thanks mainly to social media.
+This American take on the modest Asian Dim Sum has quietly become one of the cult Disney snacks, thanks mainly to social media.
 I only tried them for the first time this year and I have to admit, I wasn’t sure they would live up to the hype, but I was pleasantly surprised!
 It’s easy to walk right past the spring roll cart, which can be found to the left of Cinderella Castle, towards Adventureland (between Jungle Cruise and Pirates of the Caribbean), but there is always a small line, so you’ll know it when you see it.